caplin/nanotime/README.md

 ```
 This will build the C distributable for your platform, and package it up in the jar.

-To amalgamate distributables for all supported platforms (Linux, Windows and Mac), run:
+To amalgamate distributables for all supported platforms (Linux, Windows, Arm and Mac), run:
 ```
 buildAllPlatformsJar
 ```